 Some chiropractors use greater force during spinal manipulation while others specialize in gentler techniques.
 There are over 100 different variations of spinal manipulation and mobilization therapies.

 It likely has to do more with the connection of back pain as we grow taller — and how back pain impacts your height as you continue to age.

 Commonly, we lose inches from our height because our spine’s discs also age.
 There are other conditions associated with our spine and height, and many are genetic.

 For example, one sign of osteoporosis, a disease that leads to weakened bones, is a rapid loss of height.
 Degenerative disc disease, scoliosis, and even lack of exercise weaken bones, too, contributing to height loss.

-It is sometimes recommended that people with bone or spinal conditions see a chiropractor to addressed weakened strength and mobility.
+It is sometimes recommended that people with bone or spinal conditions see a chiropractor to address weakened strength and mobility.